dkbalachandar/effective-java-notes/README.md

 #### Item 64: Refer to objects by their interfaces.
 If appropriate interface types exist, then parameters, return values, variables, and fields should all be declared using interface types.
 If there is not an appropriate interface we can refer to the object by a class.
 Like:
-1. Value classes: String, BigDecimal...
+1.Value classes: String, BigDecimal...
-2. Framework classes
+2.Framework classes
-3. Classes that extend the interface functionality with extra methods.
+3.Classes that extend the interface functionality with extra methods.

 #### Item 65: Prefer interfaces to reflection
 Reflection is a powerful facility but has many disadvantages.
 When you need to work with classes unknown at compile time, try to only use it to instantiate object and then access them by using an interface of superclass known at compile time.